How to Prepare for a Job Interview

 Written by Professional Academy Guest Blogger Stephen Marshall

 You have been invited to sit down for an interview with an employer.
 That is fantastic news.
 You have passed the preliminary phone interview and the employer now wants to see if you are perfectly suited for the role.
 You are one of the best candidates for the position.
 You just have to prove it.
 If you want the company to choose you over the other candidate, who is equally qualified, you must convince the manager that you are the best hire during the interview.
-You have only chance to make a good impression, so preparing for the job interview is essential.
+You only have one chance to make a good impression, so preparing for the job interview is essential.

 Here are the steps that you need to take prior to the big event.
 Good luck!